 The newly created backup file is now accessible.
 The above steps help you to resolve the Time Machine corruption bug that was preventing backup in Mojave.

-In case there is data loss from the Time Machine backup drive, use Stellar Data Recovery Professional for Mac to recover your lost data.
+In case there is data loss from the Time Machine backup drive, use Stellar Data Recovery Tools for Mac to recover your lost data.

 Free download, install, and launch the demo version of the software to scan the Time Machine storage drive and preview the recoverable files.